 Faculty research initiatives and activities

-Elsewhere in the Department, radiology faculty members are conducting research in a wide variety of clinical areas, including cancer treatment and diagnosis, cardiovascular disease, women’s health, trauma and obesity.
+The VCU Department of Radiology research portfolio extends from basic research to clinical trials.
+Radiology faculty members conduct research in a wide variety of clinical areas, including cancer treatment and diagnosis, cardiovascular disease, women’s health, trauma and obesity.

 Research areas include basic research, clinical trials and investigator initiated activities.